ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_lab/lab08.md

 In this lab, you will need to create two files:
 * `{{page.num}}.py` - file containing function definitions
 * `{{page.num}}_student_tests.py` - file containing test cases.
 A sample test is provided for each function.
-You will write 3 - 5 (or more) additional tests to confirm your code works as expected.
+You will write 3 - 5 (or more) additional tests per function to confirm your code works as expected.
 * <strong>Please comment you and your partner's name (if applicable) at the top of each file.</strong>

 Starter code is provided for you and are located at (you may need to refresh the page if the links do not load immediately):